RakhithJK/BishopFox-sliver-wiki/DNS-C2.md

 To workaround this problem many DNS C2 implementations instead use hexadecimal encoding, which is not case-sensitive and uses only characters (`0-9`, `A-F`), which are allowed in a `QNAME`, to transfer data back and forth from the server.
 The issue with this is that hexadecimal is a very inefficient encoding, resulting in a x2 size (takes two bytes to encode one byte), and since we want to minimize the number of queries we need to send this isn't a great option.
 Instead we could use [Base32](https://en.wikipedia.org/wiki/Base32), which is also case-insensitive but uses more characters to display bytes and thus is more efficient at around x1.6 size.
 Even better yet would be [Base58](https://en.wikipedia.org/wiki/Binary-to-text_encoding#Base58), which is case sensitive like Base64 but only uses chars allowed in a `QNAME`, at a little over x1.33 message size, but we cannot always rely on being able to use Base58 if we encounter a rude resolver.

 Sliver's solution to this problem is to first try to detect if Base58 can be used to reliably encode data, and if a problem is detected then fallback to Base32.
+I call this process "fingerprinting" the resolver.

 ### Detecting Rude Resolvers